Building Healthy Habits in 6 Easy Steps

 – Eat breakfast within 30 minutes of waking.

-Next, come up with three solutions to those roadblocks.
+3) Come up with solutions to those roadblocks.

 What is the benefit of eating breakfast within 30 minutes of waking?
 This will show you the “why” behind your goal, and increase your emotional connection to the goal, giving it more reason, and permission, to get accomplished.